MastaT002/Drought-Food-Security-Early-Warning-System/02_data_inventory.md

   - `all` = total population
   - `3+` = population in IPC Phase 3 or worse
   - `1`, `2`, `3`, `4`, `5` = population in each IPC phase
-- For modeling, `current` records will be used as the main observed target.
+- For the first modeling-ready dataset, `current` records will be used as the observed target.
-- `first projection` records may later be used for comparison or validation.
+- `first projection` records may later be used for comparison, validation, or future forecast benchmarking.

+**Initial Data Quality Findings:**
+- The raw dataset contains 5,047 rows and 11 columns.
+- Main modeling columns are complete: `Date of analysis`, `Area`, `Validity period`, `Phase`, `Number`, and `Percentage`.
+- The `Level 1` column has missing values, but it is not required for the first processed output.
+- Date columns are currently stored as text and need to be converted into proper date format.
+- The dataset includes both county-level records and non-county analysis areas.

 **Data Cleaning Required:**
 - Standardize county names: